Non 12-Step Treatment in Colorado

 While 12-step programs such as Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are common choices when attempting to overcome an addiction, some people find the spiritual aspect of traditional 12-step programs off-putting.
 Others may have attempted 12-step programs and realized the steps did not work for them.
 This is where alternatives to 12-step programs may make a big difference.

-Non twelve-step treatment programs focus on scientific or holistic approaches to deal with the mental, physical, and emotional aspects of recovery.
+Non twelve-step treatment programs focus on scientific approaches to deal with the mental, physical, and emotional aspects of recovery.

 Learn About Our Non 12 Step Treatment Options

 Alternatives to a traditional 12-Step program base care on different principles.
 Depending on the organization or program, the principles may change, but they generally include:

 Motivation: You must find the motivation yourself to change where your life is headed.
 Without personal motivation, you may not be willing to take the necessary steps to alter the course of your life.
 Consider what drugs or alcohol have done to you and others.
 What have you lost along the way?
 You may ask these questions and others to find your motivation.

 Personal responsibility: You have allowed drugs and alcohol to control you long enough.
 It is time that you took back your life and assumed personal responsibility.
 Do not allow anyone or anything else to determine the direction of your life.
 You must be the one to set yourself on the course to recovery.

 Balance: Balance is critical in recovery.
 You should find the perfect balance among wellness, overall health, and continuing your recovery.
 Finding this can be difficult at first, but you can find a balance that fits your life.
 Remember, you have to take personal responsibility to find the balance that fits you.
 No one else can do that for you.

 Both 12-step and non 12-step programs have unique benefits.
 It is important to analyze them in-depth to determine which ones will work for you and your recovery.